Mashed white beans lend a creamy texture to this mayo-free tuna salad, while Dijon, green onions, and lemon add some

-- Add green onion, tuna, oil, mustard, salt, pepper, and lemon zest to the beans and mix to combine.
+- Add green onion, tuna, oil, mustard, salt, black pepper, and lemon zest to the beans.
+Mix to combine.

-- For a snack or party food, cut cucumbers into thick slices and place a dollop of tuna mixture on top of each slice.
+- To enjoy this dish as a finger food snack, cut cucumbers into thick slices and place a dollop of tuna mixture on top of each slice.

 - Add chopped bell pepper or celery for extra color and crunch.